Hurricane Katrina Tours in New Orleans

 - Get more information.

-They also offer a combination city highlights and Katrina sights tour for a few dollars more.
+They also offer a combination of city highlights and Katrina sights tour for a few dollars more.

 - Tour departs everyday bus Sunday at 10 am.
 (March-October).

 - Limited schedule outside of this time-frame